brunch/fusion/readme.md

 ### Settings file

-All options except "--watch" and "--config" can be set in the settings file.
+All options except `--watch` and `--config` can be set in the settings file.
-Unless --config is defined the script will search for "settings.yaml" in the current directory.
+Unless `--config` is defined the script will search for "settings.yaml" in the current directory.

 Possible settings are